InEngine-NET/InEngine.NET/doc/README.md

 These products do not work in a way software developers are comfortable with.
 They provide a drag-and-drop GUI application for implementing a data integration.
 This sounds appealing on the surface, but such GUIs are often clunky and slow.
-Also, by their nature data integrations are fragile.
+Additionally, existing products do not provide a testable way to build integrations and detect when they stop functioning.
-Existing products do not provide a testable way to build integrations and detect when they stop functioning.
+This is a major issue as data integrations are fragile by nature.

 In contrast, a developer would prefer fine-grained, programmatic access to the data they are querying, transforming, and persisting.
-A developer would also like to be able to test their integrations to ensure their continued function.
+A developer would also like to be able to test their integrations to ensure their continued operation.
 __InEngine.NET__ provides this.

 ### How does it work?